May 16, 2018 - Robinson's third Appalachian trail Thru-hike has begun. Find his Field Notes under The Travels tab.

 Thursday, May 24, 2018 - Monson, Maine

-Seven days in Maine's Hundred-Mile Wilderness was more than enough to lull me into this state, but first I had to get here.
-The journey followed the same steps as each of my previous hikes: the flight to Boston Logan; the Concord Bus within the hour to Bangor, Maine; the Cyr Bus within the hour to Medway, Maine, arriving as the sun is setting; the stay at the Gateway inn there, and then the shuttle to Baxter state Park to begin the hike at Mt.
-Katahdin--except that this time, due to heavy snows last winter, not just the trails, but even the roads into the park were still closed.
-All of this occurred nine days ago, but could have been a month or more from my perspective.
+Seven days in Maine's Hundred-Mile Wilderness was more than enough to lull me into this state, but first I had to get there.
+The journey followed the same stages as each of my previous hikes: the flight to Boston Logan; the Concord Bus within the hour to Bangor, Maine; the Cyr Bus within the hour to Medway, Maine, arriving as the sun is setting; the stay at the Medway Gateway inn; and then the shuttle to Baxter State Park to begin the hike at Mt.
+Katahdin--except that this time, due to heavy snows last winter, not just the trails but even the roads into the park were still closed.
+All of this occurred nine days ago but could have been a month or more from my perspective.
 At least that's the way it feels.

 Since I couldn't get into the park to at least start my hike from the Katahdin Stream campground, I started from Abol Bridge instead, bare feet from where the infamous warning sign is posted: THIS IS THE LONGEST WILDERNESS SECTION OF THE ENTIRE A.T.
 AND ITS DIFFICULTY SHOULD NOT BE UNDERESTIMATED.